-The Cuchillas del Toa Biosphere Reserve is located within the Greater Antilles, in the northeastern region of Cuba and covers the mountain region of Sagua-Garacoa in the Alejandro de Humboldt National Park.
-It extends along 208,305 ha (514,732 acres), of which 6,013 ha (14,858 acres) belongs to the marine area.
+The Cuchillas del Toa Biosphere Reserve is located within the Greater Antilles, in the northeastern region of Cuba.
+It covers the mountain region of Sagua-Garacoa and includes the Alejandro de Humboldt National Park.
+The area of the reserve covers 208,305 ha (514,732 acres), of which 6,013 ha (14,858 acres) is marine area.

 Cuchillas del Toa is considered as one of the principal centers of biodiversity and endemism in Cuba and the insular Caribbean with rainy mountain forests, cloud forests and xerophytic matorral to complex coastal vegetation with mangroves and coral reefs.

-About 18,300 inhabitants (2002), in 498 communities, live in the buffer zone and transition area of this mountainous reserve.
+About 18,000 inhabitants, in 498 communities, live in the buffer zone and transition area of this mountainous reserve.
 Engaged in forestry, traditional agriculture (coffee, coconut, and cacao) and ecotourism, they also raise cattle and participate in nickel, chromo, iron and cobalt mining explorations.